Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Jazz, lounge & dinner

 For hotels, dinners, receptions and lounge settings, smaller lineups are often the best choice.
-They allow high-quality live music with controlled volume and lower space requirements.
+They allow live music with controlled volume and lower space requirements.

 When do horns make sense?